pendle-finance/documentation/docs/Developers/Integration/PTAsCollateral.md

 ### 1. Smart contract vulnerability in Pendle contracts:
   * If Pendle contracts malfunctions or gets exploited, PT could lose value significantly in a short duration, leading to bad debt for the money market protocol.
   * Assessment:
-    * Pendle V2 contracts have been audited extensively by 6 auditors, with 3 of the top 4 C4 auditors.
+    * Pendle V2 contracts have been audited by 6 auditors, with 3 of the top 4 C4 auditors.
 [Links to audit reports](https://github.com/pendle-finance/pendle-core-v2-public/tree/main/audits)
-    * Pendle V2 contracts are written in a very modular way, with separate components (SY, YT-PT, Market, vePENDLE) decoupled from each other, only interacting with the other components via interfaces, thus minimising any possible bugs due to complexity and interwoven logic.
+    * Pendle V2 contract system's components (SY, YT-PT, Market, vePENDLE) are decoupled from each other, only interacting with the other components via interfaces, decreasing the chance for bugs due to complexity and interwoven logic.
-    * Lindy-ness: There have been zero incidents in Pendle contracts since June 2021
+    * Lindy-ness: There have been no incidents so far in Pendle contracts since June 2021
-      * Pendle V2 contracts have been live since November 2022, with a peak TVL of $60M
+      * Pendle V2 contracts have been live since November 2022 (peak TVL of $93M)
-      * Pendle V1 contracts (with many similar mechanism to V2) have been live since June 2021, with a peak TVL of $37M
+      * Pendle V1 contracts (with many similar mechanisms to V2) have been live since June 2021, with a peak TVL of $37M
+    * Apart from the core Pendle contracts (for YT-PT and Pendle Market) which remain the same throughout, risk assessment needs to be done on the SY implementation for the particular PT pool.

 ### 2. Smart contract vulnerability in underlying protocols:
   * Each PT is built on top of an underlying yield bearing token (like stETH, USDT staked in Stargate).
 If the underlying protocol malfunctions or gets exploited, PT could lose value significantly in a short duration, leading to bad debt for the money market